zarquon-42/knulli-patch-installer/Patch_Installer_YAML_Format.md

     - **github_path**: (Optional and only relevant with github repositories) Path to the part of the github repo to download.
     - **ignore**: (Optional and only relevant with github repositories) A pipe separated list regex expressions describing files to ignore (or include using the "!" modifier.)
     - **executable**: A boolean value indicating whether the file should be marked executable (for scripts or binaries).
   - **extract**: This section contains details about how to extract the patch files.
     - **source**: Path of the Zip file to extract.
     - **destination**: Where to extract it.
   - **executable**: Mark files as executable.
     - **path**: Path to the file to be marked as executable.
   - **alert**: A message to display to the user
+  - **confirm**: A prompt to display to the user to confirm or abort the patch install.
   - **commands**: A list of shell commands to run after the patch has been installed or extracted.
+  - **version_check**: Check the local version vs. a remote version to see if a updated version is available.
+    - **local**: bash command to return a version number of the local version.
+    - **remote**: bash command to return a version number of the remote version.

 ## YAML Example